ClydeMondero/task-management-app/README.md

 ## About The Project
 ![Screen Shot](images/screenshot.png)

-I wanted to learn how full stack application work and I also want to track the things that I have to do so I made an app that will hone my full stack development skills.
+I wanted to learn how full stack application work and I also want to track the things that I have to do so I made an app that will hone my full stack development skills and manage my tasks.

 ## Built With